Christianity in the Middle Ages: Frisians of the Low Countries

+Characteristics and movements

 Iconoclasm

 Iconoclasm as a movement began within the Eastern Christian Byzantine church in the early 8th century, following a series of heavy military reverses against the Muslims.
 There was a Christian movement in the eighth and ninth centuries against the worship of imagery, caused by worry that the art might be idolatrous.
 Sometime between 726 and 730 the Byzantine Emperor Leo III the Isaurian ordered the removal of an image of Jesus prominently placed over the Chalke gate, the ceremonial entrance to the Great Palace of Constantinople, and its replacement with a cross.
 This was followed by orders banning the pictorial representation of the family of Christ, subsequent Christian saints, and biblical scenes.
 In the West, Pope Gregory III held two synods at Rome and condemned Leo's actions.
 In Leo's realms, the Iconoclast Council at Hieria, 754 ruled that the culture of holy portraits (see icon) was not of a Christian origin and therefore heretical.
 The movement destroyed much of the Christian church's early artistic history, to the great loss of subsequent art and religious historians.
 The iconoclastic movement itself was later defined as heretical in 787 under the Seventh Ecumenical council, but enjoyed a brief resurgence between 815 and 842.

+Apocalyptic thought

+According to historian James T. Palmer, in the early Middle Ages, Christians had a strong emphasis on the immanent return of Christ, judgement, and the end of the world, stimulating the desire "to get it right" before the judgment:

 High Middle Ages (800–1300)

 Carolingian Renaissance

 The Carolingian Renaissance was a period of intellectual and cultural revival during the late 8th century and 9th century, mostly during the reigns of Charlemagne and Louis the Pious.
 There was an increase of literature, the arts, architecture, jurisprudence, liturgical and scriptural studies.
 The period also saw the development of Carolingian minuscule, the ancestor of modern lower-case script, and the standardisation of Latin which had hitherto become varied and irregular (see Medieval Latin).
+Reform was the creed of Charlemagne's Christianity.
+There was an emphasis on the differences of Christianity for the laity and Christianity for the nobility.
+At this time, religion and politics were deeply intertwined with one another.
+Charlemagne's belief in correcting the education system of the nobility was an example of this relationship between church and state.
+Illiteracy was a common problem among nobility as well.
 To address the problems of illiteracy among clergy and court scribes, Charlemagne founded schools and attracted the most learned men from all of Europe to his court, such as Theodulf, Paul the Deacon, Angilbert, Paulinus of Aquileia.
+It is also important to acknowledge that at this time, creating a manuscript would have been comparable to the modern expense of purchasing a laptop.
+Therefore only wealthy, influential individuals such as Charlemagne would have been capable of propelling this expansion of clerical education.